soooooyoung/iocp-study/README.md

 class NetworkContext
 {
 private:
 	std::array<std::uint8_t, 8096> mBuffer;
 	int mReadPos = 0;
 	int mWritePos = 0;
 public:
 	WSAOVERLAPPED mWsaOverlapped = { 0, };
 //...
 }
 ```

-This allowed the association of asynchronous I/O operations with the `WSAOVERLAPPED` structure as a member, but had limitations when additional context information was required.
+This allowed the association of asynchronous I/O operations with the `WSAOVERLAPPED` structure as a member, but had limitations when additional context information (other than buffer) was required.

 Directly casting the entire NetworkContext object to functions like WSASend or WSARecv could lead to issues, as these functions expect a pointer to an OVERLAPPED structure.